Friday the Thirteenth.

 The trio was easy to keep track of.
-While Billie and Nellie might have identically long blonde hair, and matching blue eyes, they were each dressed differently.
-Billie's ensemble consisted of a bright green, long-sleeved shirt with blue denim shorts and brown sandals.
-While Nellie's outfit consisted of a short-sleeved, dark green T-shirt with pink shorts and gray-and-orange-striped Skechers.
+While Billie and Nellie might have identically long blonde hair, and matching blue eyes, they were each dressed slightly differently.
+Billie's ensemble consisted of a black short-sleeved T-shirt, bright green corduroy shorts and brown sandals.
+While Nellie's outfit consisted of a short-sleeved black T-shirt with bright purple corduroy shorts and gray-and-orange-striped Skechers.
 Penny, herself, walked ahead of them.
 Short-sleeved, dark blue T-shirt; white denim cut-off shorts (with matching sandals); shoulder-length, dark brown hair; and bright blue eyes.

 After finishing their spuds, they went next door to the Vermont Pavilion.
 It wasn't easy keeping them in sight, with that big crowd slowly circling through it.
 So, I was secretly glad when Nellie called out to the other two.